 No question there are times when cojones of cast iron are worth ten tons of technique and Ryan Lamb’s sang-froid was all the more remarkable given that a week earlier in the First Leg of the Championship Final at Ashton Gate, he couldn’t hit a cow’s backside with a banjo.
 ‘I’d taken so much stick from the lads,’ he says, ‘but that’s the way it goes.
 It was like I was kicking dead fish.
 But you have to laugh and get on with it and remember next week’s another week.
 And, to be honest, every kicker wants to be in that position with the game on the line and one shot to win it.
 That’s why you become a kicker in the first place.’

 Intriguingly, Lamb is an enthusiastic golfer and certainly he has a golfer’s – or more accurately, a professional golfer’s – knack of being able to park the crap shots.
 Were you or I to miss a two-footer for a double bogey on the tenth green, we’d still be kicking the heads off daisies halfway down the fourteenth fairway.
-But had the imperturbable Ryan Lamb done exactly the same thing, you could‘ve cheerfully bet the farm that he’d have simply wandered to the eleventh tee, uncorked the driver and striped his ball two and seventy-five yards straight down the short stuff.
+But had the imperturbable Ryan Lamb done exactly the same thing – trust me – he’d have simply wandered to the eleventh tee, uncorked the driver and striped his ball two and seventy-five yards straight down the short stuff.
 Certainly last Wednesday evening Dean Ryan had no doubts whatsoever.

 ‘Once Chris Pennell went over for the try I was out of my seat and on my way down the stairs to the tunnel,’ says the Worcester Director of Rugby, a man who’s shared ten years of hard love with his mercurial fly half and who – very possibly – understands Ryan Lamb better than Ryan Lamb.
 ‘So, no, I didn’t see the kick and I didn’t need to because I knew he’d get it.
 Why?
 Because he was so bloody awful last week.
 The thing about Ryan is that he has no baggage.
 He doesn’t hang onto anything.
 He’d never kick that badly two weeks in a row.’